 The District service area includes the majority of the population within Marin County, excluding the City of Novato and selected unincorporated areas.
 Demographics for Marin County are summarized in Table 3-3.
-The same data are also provided for the state of California as a whole and were obtained from the U.S. Census Bureau QuickFacts website (U.S. Census, 2021).
+The same data are also provided for the state of California as a whole and were obtained from the U.S. Census Bureau QuickFacts website (U.S. Census, 2021) in 2021 during the preparation of the 2020 UMWP.
 Relative to the rest of California, Marin County's population is slightly older and somewhat less racially diverse.
 Educational attainment and median household income in Marin County are higher than for the state as a whole, while persons below the poverty level is comparatively lower.